matthewAbianco/regex-tutorial/README.md

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
 Hello and welcome to my Regex breakdown of a email Regex.
 This piece of code `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/` can actually be used to help us search for data within a certain set of paramaters.
 In this case, someones email address.
 By the time you are done, this `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`
 will make perfect sense.
 Enjoy!